Multiple output samples per input in a single-output Gaussian process: Experiments

+The experiment assesses the proposed extension of allowing the GP to use the separate output scores from multiple raters in the training set, referred to as GP\textsubscript{joint}.
+This is compared against using only a single output reference in GP\textsubscript{base}, and also against a naive multiple output samples extension of repeating the training set input features in GP\textsubscript{repeat}.
+The GP\textsubscript{joint} and GP\textsubscript{repeat} hyper-parameters were optimised by maximising $\mathcal{F}_\text{joint}$.
 In table \ref{tab:multioutput}, the PCC and MSE results may suggest that the proposed GP\textsubscript{joint} approach yields performance gains over GP\textsubscript{base}, but these may not be significant, with $\rho_\text{PCC}=0.065$ and $\rho_\text{MSE}=0.036$.
-The PCC and MSE compare the prediction against the mean combined reference, assuming that this scalar reference is correct, and not considering how well the model's output uncertainty matches the uncertainty between the raters.
+The PCC and MSE compare the prediction against the mean combined reference, assuming that this scalar reference is correct, and do not consider how well the model's output uncertainty matches the uncertainty between the raters.
 The KL divergence is used to assess this uncertainty matching.
-As a baseline, the KL divergence of the NN\textsubscript{categorical} model is 1.26.
 The results show that using the separate scores from multiple training set raters improves the KL divergence of the GP, with $\rho_\text{KL}<0.001$.
 This suggests that the proposed extension allows the GP's output distribution to better match that represented by the collection of scores from the multiple raters.
 Such a more accurate uncertainty prediction may better inform the type of feedback that should be given to the user.